 Jersey sheets are less breathable than other types of sheets, such as cotton or linen, hence they are better at trapping heat which makes them good for winter months.

-Flannel is a soft and cosy material that is perfect for cold winter nights.
-Flannel bed sheets are made from cotton fibres that have been brushed to create a fuzzy and slightly wooly texture.
+Flannel is a soft and cozy material that is perfect for cold winter nights.
+Flannel bed sheets are made from cotton fibers that have been brushed to create a fuzzy and slightly wooly texture.
 They are also heavier and thicker, making them extra warm and insulating, perfect for cold climates.

 Flannel sheets are also a good choice for those who want a low-maintenance bedding option.
 They are typically easy to care for and can often be machine washed and dried without any special instructions.
 They also tend to be more durable than other types of cotton sheets, and can withstand frequent washing and use without losing their softness.